Deesus/product-similarity/README.md

 - [SQL (SQLite)](https://docs.python.org/3/library/sqlite3.html)
 - [Gunicorn](https://gunicorn.org/)
 - [Flask](https://flask.palletsprojects.com/en/2.1.x/)
+- [Pandas](https://pandas.pydata.org/pandas-docs/stable) (only in the notebooks)

 ## Notebooks:
-Notebooks located in `/notebooks` are versioned -- please view the latest version for the most refined, most performant methods/model.
+- Notebooks located in `/notebooks` are versioned -- please view the latest version for the most refined, most performant methods/model.

-Notebooks have also been converted to Python files via [Jupytext](https://jupytext.readthedocs.io/en/latest/index.html).
+- Notebooks have also been converted to Python files via [Jupytext](https://jupytext.readthedocs.io/en/latest/index.html).
 These `.py` files are only for comparing diffs.
+- Due to the size of the Amazon Berkley Objects dataset, the notebooks initially train on the smaller [E-commerce Product Images](https://www.kaggle.com/datasets/vikashrajluhaniwal/fashion-images) dataset for correctness before training on ABO data.

 #### An overview of the notebook versions:
 ##### v1: